-After they posted their pictures, many people commented that they didn’t think you could get in there anymore.
-Most of them had booked their tours with big tour companies, and it was never presented as an option.
-Instead of walking among the stones and really taking it in from the inside, they were forced to stand behind ropes and look in from the outside.
+After they posted their pictures, many people commented that they weren't even aware people could still go in the circle.
+Most of them went through big tour companies or just showed up as a normal visitor, so the option was never made available to them.
+Instead of walking between the stones and really taking it in from the inside, they were forced to stand behind ropes in a crowd and look in from the outside.

-What is the Stonehenge Stone Circle Access Tour?
+1 | Get the Stonehenge Stone Circle Experience

 You can NOT touch the stones on this tour or any other.
 Too much damage has been done over the years, and they want to preserve the site for many generations to come.

 As of July 2023, the price for adults is £59 (or £65 with gift aid) and the price for children is £35 (£40 with gift aid).
 If you're an English Heritage member, adults are £45 (£50 gift aid) and kids are £27 (£32 gift aid).
 Children under 5 are free, as are carers for those with disabilities.

 For those who are wondering whether it's really worth it, check out my dad's Facebook comments afterwards: